 We structured the content in a way that made sense to users and reflected their business processes.
 By working closely with subject matter experts on the content, we were also able to rationalise and reduce the number of options presented, so users felt less overwhelmed.

 In beta, we started building a working version of the website in WordPress.
-Over a period of eight weeks, we kept iterating and testing with users to fine-tune the content and design until it was ready to go live.
+Over a period of 8 weeks, we kept iterating and testing with users to fine-tune the content and design until it was ready to go live.

 What’s happening now